andrewgreen76/flygreen/README.md

 - 32-bit
 ? multiboot2 -compliant ??
 - to be tested in QEMU
-- to be finally shipped for Raspberry Pi
+- to be shipped for Raspberry Pi
 __________________________________________________________________________
 CHOSEN PERSONAL PROJECT:
 __________________________________________________________________________